infinum/dotnet-handbook/Project organization/Project structure.md

 **Example.Services** library contains all the service implementations for the Example application.

 **Example.Data.Db** library contains the database and ORM implementation for the Example application.
 This project would contain all the database configurations, mappings, migrations, and repository implementation.

 **Example.Data.SomeOtherSource** library should be used if we are using some kind of third-party service to fetch the data.
 An example would be using Google Drive API to fetch files, which would then be named `Example.Data.Google`.

-All the projects that are not used as a "presentation" layer are implemented as a .NET Standard projects.
+All the projects that are not used as a "presentation" layer are implemented as .NET Standard projects.
 The rest depends on the needs, but in our example, we would use .NET Core for our API.